 San Marcos Baptist Academy in San Marcos, Texas

 Founded over 100 years ago, San Marcos Baptist Academy’s original campus is now part of Texas State University.
 Now located on a large piece of land outside of town, the campus has become the ideal setting for outdoor activities at the academy.
 When taking a break from classes, students use the school’s fun ropes courses and running trails, or they get involved in the equestrian program.

 SMBA has a rigorous college prep program, complete with distance learning courses and an accredited Online Academy.
 Despite their challenging curriculum, San Marcos also places a particular emphasis on helping guide students with learning disabilities and helping international students learn English as a second language.
 Most of this aspect of education is performed in the Learning Skills Center.

 Next year, the school’s highly successful JROTC program will celebrate its 100th year.
 SMBA also has impressive fine arts programs and competes in a variety of sports in the Texas Christian Athletic League.
 Christian values lie at the heart of the school’s mission; discipleship groups and bible study are a mainstay in the curriculum, and chapel services are held two times every week.

-Western Mennonite School in Salem, Oregon
+Western Christian School in Salem, Oregon

-Like most schools on this list, Western Mennonite has a college preparatory program with advanced courses in a variety of disciplines.
+Like most schools on this list, Western Christian has a college preparatory program with advanced courses in a variety of disciplines.
 Unlike most Christian boarding schools, however, the school teaches a “mini-term” of sorts between the off-track semester.
 This extra term allows students to study outside of the classroom.